 - Using a ladle, divide hot pickling liquid between the 4 jars, leaving 1/2-inch of headspace.
 Remove air bubbles, clean jar rims, center lids on jars, and adjust band to fingertip-tight.

-- Store in refrigerator for up to 4 months (see notes) or seal jars following the instructions below (the pickled garlic must still be refrigerated; it will not be shelf-stable).
+- Chill in the refrigerator until pickled as desired (I recommend at least 3 weeks in the refrigerator).
+Store in refrigerator for up to 4 months (see notes) or seal jars following the instructions below (the pickled garlic must still be refrigerated; it will not be shelf-stable).

 To seal jars (MUST BE REFRIGERATED, NOT SHELF-STABLE):

 - Process jars in boiling water for 10 minutes.
 The jars must be covered by at least 1 inch of water.
 Turn off heat and remove cover.
 Let jars cool 5 minutes.
 Cool 12 hours.
 Check seals.
+Chill in the refrigerator until pickled as desired (I recommend at least 3 weeks in the refrigerator).
 Store in refrigerator for up to 4 months (See notes).

 - This is my mother-in-law's recipe which aligns very closely with the Dilly Beans recipe in the Ball Blue Book's Guide to Preserving.